ludibel/long-read-magic/README.md

 ## License

-This site is based on a template licensed under the [Tailwind UI license](https://tailwindui.com/license).
+This site is based on components licensed under the [Tailwind UI license](https://tailwindui.com/license).

 ## Learn more